Democratic din: voters to decide fate of leaf blowers in Zurich

 The seven weirdest Swiss votes of all time

 Yet things are not so simple.
-During debates in the city parliament, for example, a right-wing opponent of the law brandished an electric leaf blower in the middle of the chamber to show how quiet it was, drawing comparisons to chainsaw-wielding Argentinian president, Javier Milei.
+During debates in the city parliament, for example, a right-wing opponent of the law brandished an electric leaf blower in the middle of the chamber, drawing comparisons to chainsaw-wielding Argentinian president, Javier Milei.
 Live comparisonsExternal link between hairdryers and leaf blowers have also been seen.
 Ultimately the vote has sparked a degree of media interest unusual for city-level issues, with journalists quick to jump on not just the quirky potential, but also the wider significance of the “leaf blower wars”, as Le Temps called it.

 For the correspondent of the French newspaper Le Monde, for instance, the vote is a small battle in the global “culture wars” between a well-meaning urban left and its “anti-woke” counter-reaction.
 Zurich – a “useful seismograph of small Swiss tremors” – has been governed by the left for decades, Le Monde’s man in Switzerland reportsExternal link; is the right now getting its revenge via referendums like this one?

-To illustrate this, he points to the editor-in-chief of the Neue Zürcher Zeitung (NZZ) paper, who has lumpedExternal link leaf-blowers together with meat-eating and car-driving as the targets of an “ever-denser web of rules, bans, expectations and authoritarian recommendations” handed down by city authorities.
+To illustrate this, he quotes the editor-in-chief of the Neue Zürcher Zeitung (NZZ) paper, who has lumpedExternal link leaf-blowers together with meat-eating and car-driving as the targets of an “ever-denser web of rules, bans, expectations and authoritarian recommendations” handed down by city authorities.
 The Zurich trade association sees things similarly: in its opposition to the law, it complains of a “rampant culture of prohibition” which is “hostile to business”.
 Tabloid Blick even listedExternal link the law as a prime example of what separates urban and rural sensibilities in Switzerland.

 A regulation to restrict leaf blowers, wrote Blick – “typical Zurich, right?”